- Home warranty firms typically are slow to respond and use low-skilled labor.

-Tenants expect fast response times when maintenance is concerned.
-If your tenant contacts you with a repair and you turn it over to a home warranty company, the sense of urgency you would provide your tenant may get lost as the company searches for the cheapest vendor to dispatch to your property.
+Home warranty firms are typically slow to respond: Tenants expect fast response times for maintenance.
+If your tenant contacts you for a repair, and you turn it over to a home warranty company, the sense of urgency you would provide your tenant may get lost as the company searches for the cheapest vendor to dispatch to your property.

-To make a profit, home warranty firms seek out the cheapest possible vendors.
+Home warranty companies use low skilled labor: To make a profit, home warranty firms seek out the cheapest possible vendors.
 This keeps their revenue flowing, but it opens you up to risk of the repair being done incorrectly or insufficiently, costing you more money when it comes time to fix again.

-As with any business, home warranty firms have an established, profitable business model.
+Home warranty companies are not in the business of losing money: As with any business, home warranty firms have an established, profitable business model.
 They aren’t in business to lose money, and the bulk of that profit comes from charging real estate investors like you more than the cost of the service itself.